CHAIRPERSON: Calvin Kneupper

 - No product intended for resale or commercial use will be accepted as an entry.

-- No more than five (5) entries per person present will be accepted.
+- No more than five (5) entries per person present at the entry table will be accepted.

 The chairperson's decision is final on all entries!

-Grand Prize trophies and Reserve Grade Prize tri- color ribbons will be awarded in five (5) categories:
+Grand Prize trophies and Reserve Grade Prize tri- color ribbons will be awarded in six (6) categories (as long as three or more entries in a category):

 1) Field Crop